-(a) Transfer restriction period

-Until the retirement from the position of Director and Executive Officer not concurrently serving as a Director at the Company

-(b) Removal of transfer restrictions
+- (a) Transfer restriction period Until the retirement from the position of Director and Executive Officer not concurrently serving as a Director at the Company - (b) Removal of transfer restrictions

-On the condition that the eligible person continuously served as a Director or Executive Officer not concurrently serving as a Director at the Company during his or her terms of office, the Company shall remove transfer restrictions on all Allotted Shares when the transfer restriction period ends.
-However, if the eligible person resigns from his or her position as a Director and Executive Officer not concurrently serving as a Director at the Company before the end of his or her term of office owing to a justifiable reason, the Company shall reasonably adjust the number of Allotted Shares from which to remove transfer restrictions and the timing of the removal of transfer restrictions, as necessary.
+On the condition that the eligible person continuously served as a Director or Executive Officer not concurrently serving as a Director at the Company during his or her terms of office, the Company shall remove transfer restrictions on all allotted shares when the transfer restriction period ends.

+However, a) if the eligible person resigns from his or her position as a Director and Executive Officer not concurrently serving as a Director at the Company before the end of his or her term of office owing to a justifiable reason, or b) if the eligible person resigns from his or her position as a Director and Executive Officer not concurrently serving as a Director at the Company after the end of his or her term of office, but before the end of the transfer restriction period for any reason other than justifiable cause, the Company shall reasonably adjust the number of allotted shares from which to remove transfer restrictions and the timing of the removal of transfer restrictions, as necessary.

-- (c) Conditions of forfeiture of shares If the eligible person is found to be in material violation of any law, regulation or internal rule, all allotted shares, including those whose transfer restrictions have been removed, shall be forfeited (the Company shall acquire them without consideration). - 3.
-Procedures for determining remuneration
+(c) Conditions for forfeiture of shares

+If the eligible person is found to be in material violation of any law, regulation or internal rule, all allotted shares, including those whose transfer restrictions have been removed, shall be forfeited (the Company shall acquire them without consideration).

-The Company shall establish a Remuneration Advisory Committee as an advisory body to the Board of Directors on a remuneration system for senior management and Directors, levels of remuneration, and other matters incidental thereto.
-Composed of Directors (a majority are Outside Directors), the Committee shall advise the Board of Directors, when determining the remuneration system, levels of remuneration, etc., so that greater transparency and fairness can be ensured regarding the remuneration.
+3. Procedures for determining remunerations of Directors, etc. The Company shall establish a Remuneration Advisory Committee as an advisory body to the Board of Directors on a remuneration system for senior management and Directors, levels of remuneration, and other matters incidental thereto.
+Composed of Directors (a majority are Outside Directors), the Committee shall advise the Board of Directors, when determining officer remuneration system, levels of remuneration, etc., so that greater transparency and fairness can be ensured regarding the remuneration.

-The remuneration amount of Directors (excluding Directors who are Audit & Supervisory Committee Members) shall be set at a level not higher than 1,000 million yen per annum (including up to 150 million yen per annum for Outside Directors), which is the upper limit of a total remuneration prescribed by the resolution of the 144th Ordinary General Meeting of Shareholders held on June 20, 2025.
-Furthermore, the amount of remuneration to be paid to Directors (excluding Directors who are Audit & Supervisory

-Committee Members and Outside Directors) for granting restricted stock shall be determined within the upper limit of 400 million yen or less per annum set by resolution of the 144th Ordinary General Meeting of Shareholders held on June 20, 2025.
+The remuneration amount of Directors shall be set at a level not higher than the upper limit of a total remuneration prescribed by the resolution of the 125th Ordinary General Meeting of Shareholders held on June 23, 2006 (i.e., 1.0 billion yen or less per year).
+Furthermore, the amount of remuneration to be paid to Directors (excluding Outside Directors) for granting restricted stock shall be determined within the upper limit of 400 million yen per year set by the resolution of the 141st Ordinary General Meeting of Shareholders held on June 23, 2022.

-The Board of Directors shall deliberate on and decide the method of determining the remuneration of Directors (excluding Directors who are Audit & Supervisory Committee Members) based on the advice from the Remuneration Advisory Committee.
-Furthermore, the individual remuneration of senior management and Directors (excluding Directors who are Audit & Supervisory Committee Members) shall be determined by the Remuneration Advisory Committee, which is authorized by the Board of Directors, in accordance with the policies for determining compensation of senior management and Directors.
+The Board of Directors shall deliberate on and decide the method of determining remunerations of Directors, etc., based on the advice from the Remuneration Advisory Committee.
+Furthermore, the individual remuneration of senior management and Directors shall be determined by the Remuneration Advisory Committee, which is authorized by the Board of Directors, in accordance with the policies for determining compensation of senior management and Directors.